microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistrationconfiguration-list-questions.md

 ---
 title: "List questions"
-description: "Get a list of all registration questions of a webinar."
+description: "Get a list of all registration questions for a webinar."
 author: "halleclottey-msft"
 ms.localizationpriority: medium
 ms.subservice: "cloud-communications"